m247support/oklog/README.md

 # Notes

-These are unofficial Docker builds for OK Log.
+This represents a set of unofficial Dockerfiles and images containing the OK Log binary.
 All credits for OK Log should go to [peterbourgon](https://github.com/peterbourgon) and the OK Log contributors / maintainers.

-Any problems, suggestions or enhancements, please raise a new issue [here](https://github.com/m247suppport/oklog/issues/new).
+Any problems with OK Log then please raise an issue [here](https://github.com/oklog/oklog/issues/new).
+Any suggestions or enhancements to do with the Dockerfiles or images, please raise a new issue [here](https://github.com/m247suppport/oklog/issues/new).
 Alternatively, alterations or additions can be included in a new PR [here](https://github.com/m247suppport/oklog/pulls).
-All feedback welcome.
+All feedback is welcome.